Stephen Harper wanted to make Canada 'a global energy powerhouse.' How did that work out?

 That was in July 2006, a dream articulated in Harper's first speech abroad as Canada's prime minister.

-Canada was not only about to become "a new energy superpower," Harper told the Canada-U.K. Chamber of Commerce in London, his government intended to turn the country into a "global energy powerhouse."
+Canada was not only about to become "a new energy superpower," Harper told the Canada-U.K. chamber of commerce in London, his government intended to turn the country into a "global energy powerhouse."

 Those were the days!
 The G8 (remember that?) was about to meet in St. Petersburg, Russia.
 Oil was selling for US$74.57 a barrel.
 The United States had to import oil to keep the wheels of its economy turning.
 Harper was threatening to show Russian President Vladimir Putin a thing or two for not bowing to the new neoliberal imperium.